 Let cool 5 minutes.
 To serve, run a small knife along the edges and cover the top with a plate.
 Using both hands (and once again, oven mitts) flip skillet so that he frittata sits beautifully on your plate.
 Or keep it rustic and remove portions from the skillet.

-And yes, I ate that slice.
+And yes, I ate that slice of potato frittata.
 No, nothing bad happened.